Golden Berries: This Year’s Super Berries

 Protects cognitive health

-While studies have only been done on animals, it appears that the antioxidants found in goldenberries can help to protect neurological health.
+While studies have only been done on animals, it appears that the antioxidants found in goldenberries can help protect neurological health.

 According to the study, which was done on damaged rat brain cells, golden berries decreased tissue damage and also prevented further cell death.